PX4/PX4-user_guide/en/concept/flight_modes.md

 Modes can be implemented as [PX4 internal modes](#px4-internal-modes) running on the flight controller, or as [PX4 external (ROS2) modes](#px4-external-modes) running on a companion computer.
 From the perspective of a ground station (MAVLink), the origin of a mode is indistinguishable.

-This topic links to documentation for the supported modes, compares PX4 internal and external modes, provides implementation hints, and provides an overview of how PX4 modes can be used with MAVLink.
+This topic links to documentation for the supported modes, compares PX4 internal and external modes, provides implementation hints, and provides links to how PX4 modes can be used with MAVLink.

 ## Supported Modes